 Before installing the whole house fan, make sure there is enough ventilation in the attic.
-Bottom line is, air that is being pulled from the house must also be pushed out through the attic vents, such as soffit, gable or ridge vents.
+Air that is being pulled from inside the house must also be pushed out through the attic’s soffit, gable, roof or ridge vents.
 If there isn’t enough ventilation, you can cause structural issues with the roof, or the fan won’t operate as efficiently as it should.
 Calculate the square inch opening for the whole house fan, and make sure you have at least that much area in attic vents as well.

 Installing the fan in a central location is best.
 I put mine at the top of my stairs in the center of my house such that it’s about the same distance from each window.
-If the fan is located in a distant part of the house, it may not efficiently exchange the air throughout the house because it will pull more air through the closer windows.
-That’s not to say it won’t work, but it won’t work as well.
-Don’t worry too much about this because it’s still worth it.
+If the fan is located in a distant part of the house, it may not efficiently exchange the air evenly because it will pull more air through the closer windows.
+That’s not to say it won’t work, but you’ll only want to open the windows just a little that are closest to the fan.